Synth-discord-bot/Wavelink-Disnake/README.md

 </div>

-Wavelink is a robust and powerful Lavalink wrapper for [Discord.py](https://github.com/Rapptz/discord.py) Wavelink features a fully asynchronous API that's intuitive and easy to use.
+Wavelink-Disnake is a robust and powerful Lavalink wrapper for [Disnake](https://github.com/DisnakeDev/disnake) Wavelink-Disnake features a fully asynchronous API that's intuitive and easy to use.

 # Migrating from Version 2 to Version 3: